Sea Cabins on the Ocean condo guide in Isle of Palms

 Who buys here

 The typical Sea Cabins buyer is an investor purchasing a vacation rental property, not a primary residence.
 The building is almost entirely STR-focused.
-A secondary buyer profile is the second-home owner who wants oceanfront access at Isle of Palms' lowest price point and plans to rent the unit when not using it personally.
+A secondary buyer profile is the second-home owner who wants oceanfront access at IOP's lowest price point and plans to rent the unit when not using it personally.

 Cash buyers and investors comfortable with portfolio or DSCR financing are the natural audience.
 Anyone requiring conventional financing or FHA/VA should look elsewhere.